A summary of recently released and in progress projects from the Sam Beckbessinger Cinematic Universe.

 A handbook for South Africans moving to the UK.

 Status: The manuscript is mostly done, it just needs to go through copy editing.
 Expect this one sometime in 2023.

 My second novel, a story about a woman reaching midlife and discovering that "the change" is weirder than expected.

 Status: I'm working on the second draft, running behind but aiming to finish in April 2023.

 A TV show I'm developing based on an original short story, along with two brilliant collaborators.

-Status: We're working on the third draft of the pilot script.
+Status: We're working on the fourth draft of the pilot script.

 Super-top-secret TV show 2

 A TV show concept I'm developing with an exceptional team.